Understand the Documents Before You Invest

 Structured Analysis & Cross-Checks

 Our analysis is built on a standardized framework developed over 13 years of EB-5 due diligence.
-Each project is mapped into the same structured model — covering offering terms, capital structure, job creation, timelines, parties, and risk disclosures — so nothing is reviewed in isolation or overlooked.
+Each project is mapped into the same structured model — covering offering terms, capital structure, job creation, timelines, parties, and risk disclosures — so each element is reviewed in context of the full offering.

 AI-assisted extraction handles the initial organization and cross-checking of information across offering documents, economic reports, business plans, and third-party materials.